manelmahroug/Heroes-of-Pymoli/README.md

 # Heroes-of-Pymoli

-1. Males make up over 80% of the players of the game.
-They spend 4 times as much as females on purchsing items of the game.
+1. The palyers of the game are predominantly male, making up for over 80% of the total players.
+2. Male players spend 4 times as much as females on purchasing items of the game.
-2. The players in the age range of 20-24 years old, spend the most money on purchasing items 3.
+3. Players 20-24 years old contribute over 40% to the total revenue.